jlam01/jlam01-machine-learning/july15.md

 ### **1. Describe the ImageDataGenerator() command and its associated argument.
 What objects and arguments do you need to specify in order to flow from the directory to the generated object?
 What is the significance of specifying the target_size = as it relates to your source images of varying sizes?
 What considerations might you reference when programming the class mode = argument?
 How difference exists when applying the ImageDataGenerator() and .flow_from_directory() commands to the training and test datasets?**

-### **2.Describe the model architecture of the horses and humans CNN as you have specified it.
+### **2. Describe the model architecture of the horses and humans CNN as you have specified it.
 Did you modify the number of filters in your Conv2D layers?
 How do image sizes decrease as they are passed from each of your Conv2D layers to your MaxPooling2D layer and on to the next iteration?
 Finally, which activation function have you selected for your output layer?
 What is the significance of this argument’s function within the context of your CNN’s prediction of whether an image is a horse or a human?
 What functions have you used in the arguments of your model compiler?**

 ## **B.Regression**